It's a three part process to confirm the integrity of a key pair:

 Make sure that the output from terminal shows up like the example below.

-Example which meets the integrity:
+An example that meets the integrity:

-If you receive below message, then your private key has been manipulated and may not work with your public key.
+If you receive the below message, then your private key has been manipulated and may not work with your public key.
 Consider creating a new private key and requesting a replacement certificate.

-Example which does not meet the integrity:
+An example that does not meet the integrity: